fracpete/python-weka-wrapper3/doc/source/install.rst

    sudo apt-get install python3-pil python3-matplotlib python3-pygraphviz

-Install OpenJDK as well, in order to get all the header files that *javabridge* compiles against (but don't use it for starting up JVMs):
+Install OpenJDK as well, in order to get all the header files for compilation:

 .. code-block:: bash